 Regular physical exercise is a powerful tool for maintaining brain health.
 Exercise increases blood flow to the brain, reduces inflammation, and promotes the growth of new brain cells.
 It also helps manage risk factors such as high blood pressure, diabetes, and obesity, which are associated with a higher risk of dementia.

-Tips for Incorporating Physical Activity:
+Tips for Incorporating Physical Activity

 - Aim for at least 150 minutes of moderate exercise per week, such as brisk walking or swimming.